In addition to my initial thoughts on Windows 8 highlights, key takeaways from the BUILD Conference included:

 Note: The session titles above link directly to the recorded presentations themselves.

-There were so many valuable sessions to choose from, but I was only able to attend a few.
-To learn more about Windows 8, here are all of the recorded sessions from the BUILD Conference.
+There were so many valuable sessions to choose from, but I could only attend a few.
+To learn more about Windows 8, here are all the recorded sessions from the BUILD Conference.